The Ultimate Guide to Credit Cards

 Additional Disclosure: (The information related to Citi® / AAdvantage® Platinum Select® World Elite Mastercard® has been collected by CardRates.com and has not been reviewed or provided by the issuer or provider of this product or service.)

-The Citi® / AAdvantage® Platinum Select® World Elite Mastercard® is a no-brainer if you are a fan of American Airlines.
-It starts with a $5,000 credit limit, but one forum reporter achieved a $75,000 line.
+The Citi® / AAdvantage® Platinum Select® World Elite Mastercard® is perfect if you’re a fan of American Airlines.
+It starts with a $5,000 credit limit, but one forum member reported achieving a $75,000 limit.

 What Is a Credit Card Credit Limit?

-A credit card issuer assigns new cardmembers a starting credit limit defining the maximum amount the account permits you to spend.
-An unsecured credit card bases credit limits on several factors, whereas an secured credit card matches your credit limit to your security deposit.
+A credit card issuer assigns new cardmembers a starting credit limit, defining the maximum amount the account permits them to spend.
+An unsecured credit card bases credit limits on several factors, whereas a secured credit card matches your credit limit to your security deposit.

 The range of possible credit limits is vast, from $200 for bad credit to $500,000 or more for customers with excellent credit and high incomes.
 A large limit grants you more buying power, making big-ticket purchases convenient.